 When it comes to string tension, the racket has a tension rating of 22-24lbs.
 It has low tension rating which is great for beginners who need a larger sweet spot.
 The racket's enlarged sweet spot makes it easier for users to hit the shuttle without losing any power efficiently.

-Shoppers like this racket because of its carrying case.
+Shoppers like this Fiber Flash 7 Badminton Racket because of its carrying case.
 The fabric carrying bag consists of 420D polyester with a zippered opening.
 Additionally, it has a web carrying strap with a fabric loop placed at the top of the bag.
 Get this racket kit if you want a bag that's easily stored after a day of badminton.

 Plus, the racket has a good balance point that's suitable for beginners.
 Since it's 5mm from the bottom of the shaft, it gives you more control when placing your shots.
 Get this racket if you want to increase your precision and improve your skills when playing badminton.